lin1328/ruri/doc/USAGE.md

 Note: For security reasons, creating block devices is not supported.
 You can use the `-m` option to mount a block device into the container instead.
 **Behavior note:** This option will create a character device in the `/dev/` directory of the container; no need to add the `/dev/` prefix.

+**Behavior note:** For rootless containers, this option will bind-mount the character device from the host to the container.
+And it will not do mknod(2) in the container because it is not allowed for non-privileged users.

 ---

 | Option | Description |